 - The Ortisei-Furnes gondola and Furnes-Seceda cable car operate from 8:30 am to 5:00 pm.
 Both open in early June and close in mid-October.
 Mountain weather can impact opening and closing dates so make sure to review the lift schedule.

 - If you are planning to hike in Val Gardena for more than one day, save money by purchasing the Gardena Card.
 This card allows unlimited use of specific lifts and cableways.

 - If you plan to hike down Seceda, make sure to schedule your hike when you will still have daylight.

 - If you want to experience Seceda at sunrise or sunset or are a landscape photographer looking to shoot Seceda at night, we recommend booking an overnight stay at the Fermeda Hut, Almhotel Col Raiser, or Rifugio Firenze.
 The other option for a sunrise view is to start the day early with a hike up from Ortisei.
-It also permitted to camp on Seceda in certain areas.
+It is also permitted to camp on Seceda in certain areas.
 If you plan to camp, be sure to pitch your tent away from private property and national parks.
 Also, pack up your site each morning.

-- The best time see to Seceda beaming with wildflowers and greenery rivaling Ireland is in July.
+- The best time to see Seceda beaming with wildflowers and greenery rivaling Ireland is in July.

 - An additional breathtaking sight you may want to hike to along this route is the Crujeta summit cross near Mt.
 Pic off of trail no. 6.

 - If you plan to hike Seceda in spring or fall, but are not sure about the conditions on the summit, visit the tourist office in Ortisei.
 Staff will be able to advise you on the conditions and what gear you should have for your hike.

 - For tips on hiking gear and clothing to wear for hiking Seceda, access the guide in our South Tyrol Travel Resources.
 Be sure to pay attention to the weather forecast as mountain weather can change quickly.